ashisharya65/Learn-Bicep/README.md

 # Bicep_Learning

-Putting all my Azure Bicep learning notes here.
+This contains all my notes for learning Azure Bicep.